gtg922r/obsidian-numerals/README.md

 ## Remaining features in progress
 - Support for additional currency symbols (currently only supports `$`)
 - Support for mapping currency symbols to different currencies (currently `$` maps to `USD`)
-- Error handling (currently code block processer just errors out and refuses to update the code block)
+- Better Error handling (currently no indication of error line)
 - Style Settings support for all colors and other style options
 - Syntax highlighting of input